Updated on

-Any business that offers delivery services needs to ensure that its customers' expectations are met and even exceeded.
-This is true not only for retail eCommerce stores but also companies that offer business-to-business (B2B) deliveries.
+Any business offering delivery services needs to ensure that its customers' expectations are met and exceeded.
+This is true for retail e-commerce stores and companies that offer business-to-business (B2B) deliveries.
 An efficient delivery process will go a long way in building strong B2B relationships.

 How do you deliver on time and in full?
 How can you account for overdelivery or partial delivery?
 What parts of the logistics process can you automate to save time?

 Delivery is a major challenge for any business.
-B2C companies put a huge amount of effort into meeting customers’ expectations and going the extra mile.
-Last-mile deliveries are something that could cost a business its sale.
+B2C companies put a lot of effort into meeting customers’ expectations and going the extra mile.
+Last-mile deliveries could cost a business its sales.

 When it comes to B2B deliveries, customer experience is often an afterthought.
 Logistics processes remain unchanged for a long time.

 When trying to understand B2B deliveries, the entire supply chain needs to be considered.
-For example, if a business orders mechanical parts from another business, there are multiple stages involved in ordering, manufacturing, and eventually delivering.
+For example, if a business orders mechanical parts from another business, multiple stages are involved in ordering, manufacturing, and eventually delivering.

 Suppliers generally focus on increasing their output.
 Customer experience is often overlooked.